Atmospheric-Composition-Analysis-Group/Getting-Started/source/glossary.rst

    node
       Each physical machine (server) in the cluster is node.
 There are many nodes in the Compute1 cluster.
-There are two types of nodes on Compute1: :term:`head nodes`, and :term:`exec nodes`.
+There are two types of nodes on Compute1: :term:`head nodes <head node>`, and :term:`exec nodes`.

-   head nodes
+   head node
-      Head nodes are where you land when you SSH into Compute1.
-Head nodes have names like :code:`compute1-client-3`.
+      When you SSH into Compute1 you will land on one of the head nodes.
+Head nodes are essentially the login servers for Compute1.
+These head nodes have names like :code:`compute1-client-3`.
       When you're on a head node you can interact with :term:`LSF` to submit jobs, kills :term:`jobs <job>`, see how much acticity is in each queue, etc., and you can navigate around the filesystem and modify files.
+You should not run CPU-intensive things on a head node.

    exec nodes
-      Your :term:`jobs <job>` are run on exec nodes.
+      Your :term:`jobs <job>` run on exec nodes.
 Both :term:`interactive jobs <interactive job>`, and :term:`batch jobs <batch job>` are run on :term:`exec nodes`.

    job
       A bash script that executes things.
 At the top of your job script, you specify resource requirements for